 Before your visit

-To keep everyone safe, we’re allowing fewer visitors than usual so you can easily keep a distance from other people and enjoy a relaxed, uncrowded visit.
+We're admitting fewer visitors so you can keep a distance from others and enjoy a relaxed, uncrowded visit.

 During your visit

-Our hosts will be able to help you with any questions when you arrive.
+Our hosts will be able to help with any questions when you arrive.

 We’ll have toilets, including accessible toilets, in the Barbican Kitchen on Level G and on Level 3 near the Gallery.
 We’ll be there to direct you.

-Our cloakrooms will also be closed so please don't bring any large bags or luggage with you (we'll have no available storage space available and they can't be taken into our venues).
+Our cloakrooms are also shut so please don't bring any large bags, luggage or long umbrellas with you (we have no storage space and these can't be taken into our venues).
 Prams and buggies are welcome however.

-If you don't have a ticket for a Barbican event, you're still very welcome to visit the Barbican Kitchen and Shop, entering via the Lakeside terrace, but we'll ask you to give us contact information for track and trace when you arrive.
+If you don't have a ticket for an event, you're still welcome to visit the Barbican Kitchen and Shop, but it's now mandatory for you to check in using the NHS Test and Trace app here when you arrive.

-Our Cinema auditorium has been configured for social distancing with fewer seats available.
+Our Cinema and Hall have been configured for social distancing with fewer seats available.

-There are accessible routes to all our venues and lifts will be available for anyone who needs them.
-Please park in Car Park 5 where there’ll be a clear route from the Car Park 5 blue badge bays to the lifts via the Lakeside.
-If your blue badge has recently expired, please forward a new copy together with your car registration number to [email protected]
+There are accessible routes to all venues and lifts are available for anyone who needs them.
+Please park in Car Park 5 where there’ll be a clear route from the blue badge bays to the lifts via the Lakeside.
+If your blue badge has expired, please forward a new copy with your car registration number to [email protected]

-Accessible toilets will be available and there’ll be some seating for visitors who need it during their visit.
+Accessible toilets are available and we've seating for visitors who need it.

 What we're doing to keep people safe

-We’re following the official Working Safety during Covid-19 Government guidance to make sure the whole building is Covid secure
+We’re following Government guidance to make sure the whole building is Covid secure.
+Measures include:

 · Reduced numbers of visitors